Water conflict: Causes

 Water scarcity has most often led to conflicts at local and regional levels.
 Water is a vital element for human life, and human activities are closely connected to availability and quality of water.
 Water is a limited resource.
 Water conflicts occur because the demand for water resources and potable water can exceed supply, or because control over access and allocation of water may be disputed, or because water management institutions are weak or missing.
 Elements of a water crisis may put pressures on affected parties to obtain more of a shared water resource, causing diplomatic tension or outright conflict.

 Tensions and conflicts over water now occur more frequently at the subnational, rather than the transnational, level.
 Violence between pastoralists and farmers in sub-Saharan Africa are on the rise.
-Attacks on civilian water systems during wars that start for other reasons have increased, such as in Yemen, Syria, and Iraq.
+Attacks on civilian water systems during wars that start for other reasons have increased, such as in Yemen, Syria, Iraq, and most recently Ukraine.
 Water scarcity can also exacerbate conflicts and political tensions which are not directly caused by water.
 Gradual reductions over time in the quality and/or quantity of fresh water can add to the instability of a region by depleting the health of a population, obstructing economic development, and exacerbating larger conflicts.

-Climate change and the growing global populations also combine to put new pressures on limited water resources and increase the risk of water conflict.
+Climate change and growing global populations also combine to put new pressures on limited water resources and increase the risk of water conflict.